DorBreger/offline-vscode-devcontainer/README.md

 `--cli`
 Switches the binary download VS Code CLI.

+`--dump-tar`
+    Download the vscode server tar and exit

 `--version`
     The version of vscode server to match againt.
 Incompatible with --commit.